 From there, things get a bit simpler.
 Once you accept yourself you now have room to get to know another human being.

 In essence, a healthy relationship is when two individuals become a whole.
 Their actions are no longer to support their selfish needs, their focus has shifted from solely serving themselves, to serving the whole, the commitment they have with the other person.
 That’s the key to mutual happiness.

-Leave the past behind: We love bringing old arguments – reviving them.
+- Leave the past behind: We love bringing old arguments – reviving them.
 It’s as if it doesn’t matter at all where the conversation or conflict started … it just always ends in the familiar sinkhole.
 Burry the past.
-Get a small coffin, write all of your old disagreements and literally bury it.
+Get a small coffin, write all of your old disagreements with your spouse and literally bury it.

-Grow up: Relationships don’t require sacrifices.
+- Grow up: Relationships don’t require sacrifices.
 They require growing up.
-Admitting when you’re wrong and not pointing the finger when the other party is not right.
+Admitting to your partner when you’re wrong and not pointing the finger when the other party is not right.
 When you can put your ego aside and take full responsibility for your wrongdoings – even if you’re not always wrong – you’ll have a healthy relationship.
 So, grow up god damn it.

 Commentary And My Personal Takeaway